greenm01/ec4x/docs/ec4x_specs.md

 Players can allocate Espionage Budget points (EBPs) towards various espionage actions every turn.

-EBP points cost 30 XMR each.
+EBP points cost 30 production points each.

 If a player invests more than 5% of their turn budget into EBP they lose Prestige points.